The structure of polynomial growth for tree automata/transducers and MSO set queries: Conclusion

 One limitation of our work is that it investigates the growth of some output parameter depending on the \emph{size} of an input tree.
 It would also make sense to study the dependency on the input \emph{height}: the suitable definition of growth rate would then be

 For example, Maletti, Nasz, Stier and Ulbricht~\cite{MalettiNSU23} study tree automata that are \enquote{polynomially ambiguous in height}, by which they mean the existence of a polynomial upper bound.
 It is natural to ask: is this property decidable, and does it entail that the growth rate of the ambiguity is $\Theta(h^{k})$ for some computable $k\in\bbN$?
-A positive answer would also allow us, using \Cref{prop:input-height}, to compute the polynomial degree of height increase of an MSO set interpretation or of a macro tree transducer.
+A positive answer would also allow us to compute the polynomial degree of height increase of an MSO set interpretation (indeed, in \Cref{lem:msosi-height}, the tree relabeling $\pi_*$ is height-preserving).
+For now, we know the case $k=1$: \begin{theorem}[Gallot, Maneth, Nakano and Peyrat~{\cite[Theorem~17(2)]{LSHI}}] It is decidable whether a given macro tree transducer is of linear height increase. \end{theorem} \begin{corollary} It is decidable whether the ambiguity of a given tree automaton is at most linear in the input height. \end{corollary} \begin{proof} There is (effectively) some MSO query $F$ describing the runs of the tree automaton, such that the latter's ambiguity over an input $t$ is equal to $|\wn F(t)|$ (cf.\ \Cref{clm:runs-in-mso} in the appendix).
+From this one can derive an MSO set interpretation that defines $g \colon t \mapsto S^{|\wn F(t)|}(\underline{0})$.
+One can decide by \Cref{thm:msosi-min} whether $|g(t)| = O(|t|)$.
+If it does not, then we cannot have $|\wn F(t)| = O(\height(t))$.
+If it does, then $g$ is effectively definable by some MSO transduction, and therefore by some macro tree transducer~\cite[Lemma~4.9]{MacroMSOLinear}.
+We can conclude by invoking the above theorem since $|\wn F(t)| = \height(g(t)) = |g(t)|-1$. \end{proof}

 \subparagraph{A finer understanding of exponential growth.}

 The question is: does the following theorem, which assumes that the input are strings, extend to trees? \begin{theorem} If an $\bbN$-weighted automaton $\cA$ on words has exponential growth --- which we defined as $\growth[\cA](n) = 2^{\Theta(n)}$ --- then in fact $\growth{[\cA]}(n) = {\rho}^{n+o(n)}$ for some $\rho > 1$. \end{theorem} This result does not seem to have been explicitly stated in the literature; but let us explain how it follows from the context of the work~\cite{Jungers2008} mentioned in \Cref{sec:related-work-intro}.
 That work by Jungers et al.\ is actually phrased in terms of products of matrices rather than (weighted) automata, providing decision procedures that are originally about the asymptotics of